KJ7PPK/BirdFeeder/README.md

 1. STATUS_ENABLE: 1 turns on this functionality, 0 disables it.
 2. STATUS_DIR: This is where we're writing the health information to periodically.
 3. STATUS_INTERVAL: This is how frequently we're updating the health data file.

+# TROUBLESHOOTING BASICS
+1. Basically any adjustments you make to the .sh, just reboot the Pi instead of restarting the service.
+2. systemctl status birdfeeder-audio.service should tell you what's going on if there are any errors.

 # Future Plans
 I still need to evaluate power usage and heat tolerance to build a more rugged enclosure, or potentially even migrate away from the Pi Zero hardware.
 I also need to evaluate the audio quality with a better microphone setup (preferably not USB), but a bird or a cat literally stole my RODE mic a while back.
 I'm sure there's more.